The Weighted dB and Ear Safety

 Weighted dB Scale

 Depending on your job you may be required to use these scales for safety reasons.
 For example in live sound often dBC is picked because it is an extremely loud environment. dBC will better reflect how we "hear" such an environment rather than dBA which would remove bass frequencies as if we were at a lower equal loudness contour.
 If you were to use dBA in such a place it would allow you to play the music louder because the bass would be getting a reduction in the meter reading.
 This is why some people push for dBA over dBC.
-If your job doesn't specify dBA usually lets you get away with more than B or C.
+If your job doesn't specify then picking to use dBA would let you get louder than B or C would.

 Hours of Exposure dBA